giorgosmamakoukas/MemoryEfficientStableLDS/FrankaLDS/README.md

-# Learning and control of Franka Emika Panda robot using stable LDS
+# Learning and control of the Franka robot using stable LDS